filipsworks/ha-dessmonitor/README.md

 ### DevCode System
 - **Automatic Detection**: Devices are automatically classified by their devcode
 - **Device-Specific Mappings**: Sensor names and values are transformed per device type
+- **Documented Control Ranges**: A devcode config may carry a `CONTROL_RANGES` table transcribed from the inverter's manual, giving `number` entities real min/max/step values instead of a guess.
+Optional - devices without one keep the heuristic fallback
 - **Extensible Architecture**: Easy to add support for new device models
 - **Metadata Tracking**: Device configs list confirmed inverter models via `known_inverters` when available